3 Essential Tools for a Blogger in Action

 Winner: Budget-Friendly Shared Hosting ($3-$10/month)

 You don’t need expensive hosting until you’re getting 10,000+ monthly visitors.
-Start with reliable shared hosting from providers like SiteGround or Bluehost and upgrade later.
+Start with reliable shared hosting from providers like SiteGround (GrowBig plan at $5.99/month) or Bluehost (Basic at $2.95/month).
+These handle 25,000-100,000 visits monthly.

 3. Keyword Research

 Pro Strategy Most Miss: Don’t chase high-volume keywords.
 Target “shoulder keywords” – terms with 100-1,000 monthly searches.
 Less competition, faster rankings.
+Example: Instead of “SEO tools” (12,000 searches, difficulty 85), target “SEO tools for beginners under $50” (320 searches, difficulty 18).

 4. Writing and Editing